Jeff Bradstreet: Pseudoscientific autism-related claims and treatments

+In a magazine column published by anti-vaccine organization AutismOne, Bradstreet labeled stem-cell therapy an "unproven but enticing therapeutic option" for autism.
+In a 2014 research paper, Bradstreet and his co-authors described a study they had conducted involving the injection of fetal stem cells into the abdomens of 45 autistic children, claiming it had preliminarily demonstrated "the safety and efficacy" of the treatment.
+As of 2025, stem-cell therapy has not been proven effective to treat autism.

 Personal life and death

-Bradstreet was found dead from a gunshot wound to the chest in the Broad River in Rutherford County, North Carolina in June 2015, after his Buford, Georgia medical office was raided by the Food and Drug Administration in connection with an investigation into GcMAF treatments.
+Bradstreet was found dead from a gunshot wound to the chest in the Broad River in Rutherford County, North Carolina in June 2015, after his Buford, Georgia medical office was raided by the FDA in connection with an investigation into GcMAF treatments.
 At the time of his death, he lived in Braselton and ran his medical practice in Buford.
-While the police declared Bradstreet's death a suicide, a conspiracy theory has spread holding that Bradstreet was murdered for his use of a "holistic" therapy.
+While the police declared Bradstreet's death a suicide, a conspiracy theory spread holding that Bradstreet was murdered for his use of a "holistic" therapy.

 Bradstreet's son has been diagnosed with autism, which Bradstreet attributed to a vaccination his son received at 15 months of age.
+Among the discredited autism therapies Bradstreet treated him with were secretin and IVIG.